EduPH/EduPH.github.io/_posts/2019-8-24-ANNandSC.md

 ![img](https://github.com/EduPH/eduph.github.io/blob/master/images/post1/simplicial_approximation_computationaltopology.PNG?raw=true)

-In this image we can see two simplicial complexes, one describing a circumference, and another circular crown alike.
+In this image, we can see two simplicial complexes, one describing a circumference, and another circular crown alike.
 Then, a continuous deformation is done to the circumference, and it is embedded into the simplicial complex at the right.
 Finally, it is approximated by the simplicial approximation.
-However, in most cases, barycentric subdivision will be needed to satisfy a star condition in the domain simplicial complex.
+However, in most cases, the barycentric subdivision will be needed to satisfy a star condition in the domain simplicial complex.

 In our case, we need to do barycentric subdivision to both simplicial complexes.
 The reason is that we desire to get a tight approximation of a continuous function.
 Therefore, we need to get a tight mesh in the image simplicial complex, having then a closer simplicial approximation.
 Let us summarize: